RajniNepali/WebdriverIOReusableFramwork/README.md

 For More reference :https://www.npmjs.com/package/wdio-testrail-reporter

 ----------------------------------
 ### Reports Generation:

-For generating reports use following command.

 Reporting options added : Spec reports, Junit reports, Json reports, Allure reports

-1. Spec reports can be directly seen on execution terminal.
-2. Json and Junit and Allure reports will be generated under reports folder.
-3. To Open Allure reports Allure Commandline is used, It will copy Allre reports data inside allure-report  folder and open those reports

-npm run-script pretest ; npm run test ; npm run allure-reports

-In package.json file , Scripts are added for all commands mentioned above.

-pretest: All the previous reports will get cleared from project suite.
-test: Added tests for execution.
-allure-reports: It will execute generate Reports & Open reports.
-(this command generates a report in temporary folder from the data found in the provided path and then creates a local server instance, serves generated report and opens it in the default browser.)

 Below dependencies are added for reports ;
 1. "allure-commandline": "^1.4.22-1",  - npm install -g allure-commandline --save-dev